mauroagr/ecommerce-php/GIT.md

 git checkout -d novobranch

-git push --set-upstream origin nomedobranch_local

- git reset --hard (this discard all modification in the branch)
+git push --set-upstream origin nomedobranch_local git reset --hard (this discard all modification in the branch) git rev-list HEAD --count (show the number of commit from the branch.
+Can be used to versioning)
 ```

 - ZIP all files added and updated between commits.
 Use when not have automatized deploy.
 Remember that this operation not remove the deleted files, only the added and updated.